SHxKM/macos-setup/README.md

 ### To Do:

-1. ~~Figure out order of operations (in an `install.sh` file)~~
+- ~~Figure out order of operations (in an `install.sh` file)~~
-2. Copy settings files to their appropriate places
+- Copy settings files to their appropriate places
-3. Make sure operations are safe
+- Make sure operations are safe (copy old files instead of overwriting)
-4. ~~Make sure dobrew.sh installs in the right directories~~
+- ~~Make sure dobrew.sh installs in the right directories~~
+- Test on dummy/fresh macOS install

 ### Recent changes: